ihac/FreeTalk/README.md

 * Register a nickname.

 #### Bug Fix:
-1. Sometimes when a client leaves before he/her registers a nickname, server runs into a dead loop and keep printing 'Client * leaves'.
+1. When a client leaves before he/her registers a nickname, server runs into a dead loop and keep printing 'Client * leaves'.
 ```
-// Fix in addregclient():
+// Fix in cliInfo.c_addregclient():
     ...
     else if (len == 0) { // EOF, client send a FIN package
         printf("Client %d leaves.\n", cli_fd);